Next Meeting: Tue, May 14 2013

 About Nancy Hidy:

 Nancy Hidy Wilson has been working with Microsoft SQL Server since 1994.
 She originally volunteered for PASS at the first Community Summit held in Chicago in 1999 and has served on various PASS Committees since that time.
 Nancy was a PASS Community Summit speaker from 2000-2007.
-More recently, Nancy presented “Managing SQL Server in the Enterprise with TLAs” at SQLSaturday #97 in Austin.
-Nancy has led the Houston Area SQL Server User Group (HASSUG) since 2001 and presents there as needed.
-She also lead the steering team for Houston’s SQLSaturday #57 in January 2011 and currently leads the steering team for SQLSaturday #107 in April 2012.
-Nancy’s focus for the past 17+ years has been on providing standardized installation, configuration, and management of SQL Server for the global enterprise environment.
-Nancy holds a Bachelor of Science in Computer Science from Baylor University.
+Nancy led the Houston Area SQL Server User Group (HASSUG) from 2001-15 and presents there and at SQLSaturday events.
+She also currently volunteers as an editor for the SQL Server Benchmarks with CIS.

 Achieve “near-real time” in OLAP with Dynamic Cube Partitioning